scroll top

 Sterling silver, on the other hand, is made of 92.5% pure silver and 7.5% of other metals like nickel and copper.
 Its value is 92.5% of the spot price of silver.

-How to sell your silver in 3 easy steps
+How to sell silver in 3 easy steps

 Just as you might sell gold or platinum, you can sell silver in a number of ways.
-The most common of these is to bring your silver to a local pawn shop, a silver exchange, a consignment shop, a local jeweler, or by using an online website.
+The most common of these is to bring your silver to a local pawn shop, a silver exchange, a local jeweler, or through an online silver buyer.

-1. Check the markings on your silver to understand its quality.
+2. Check the markings on your silver to understand its quality

 Silver markings, called stamps or hallmarks are small marks left in silver objects by the silversmith who created the item.
 They are typically required by law for commercially sold silver goods.
 These marks indicate how much silver is in the metal (for example, 925 for sterling silver and 900 for coin silver).
 Sometimes, the markings may also indicate the region or country of origin.